Many of you will be aware of Seeking Shapes for Living – a course helping people explore a Rule of Life.

 If you would be interested to be involved, the first step is to speak to your local vicar and agree together that this is something you wish to apply for.
 You will need to have done C1 and C2 safeguarding training.
 But if you haven’t done this your local vicar can explain more and safeguarding training can be arranged.

 Don’t be bound by age, if this is something you would like to explore then we want to hear from you.
-To register your interest please click here.
+Training dates now available, to register your interest please click here.